theimowski/master-thesis/docs/section-research.md

 As a part of administration management module, following features were implemented in Music Store application:

-* Creating a new album from scratch by assigning a title, price, artist and genre (the last two being restricted to discrete subset of possible values)
+* Creating a new album from scratch by assigning a title, price, artist and genre (the last two being restricted to discrete subset of possible values),
-* Editing an existing album by modifying any of the properties
+* Editing an existing album by modifying any of the properties,
-* Deleting an album from the Music Store, making it impossible for users to buy
+* Deleting an album from the Music Store, making it impossible for users to buy.

 #### Creating album